 When a normal, run-of-the-mill failure just isn't enough.

 This is about something that should be fairly straightforward and typical for a character but then goes horribly, HORRIBLY wrong in a manner probably thought impossible.
-It's when a character seems to be facing a pass or fail situation, a do or die type of test, and then fate hands them a third option: fail in a manner so bizarre it's impressive.
-We're not talking, "Supervillain decides to shoot a random minion but misses."
-We're talking, "Supervillain decides to shoot a random minion, but misses — and the bullet ricochets off two walls, smashes the instrument panel on his Doomsday Machine and ends up inches from the minion's head, weakening a structural support and causing the base to come crashing down.
-And the minion is the only survivor."
+It's when a character seems to be facing a pass or fail situation, a do or die type of test, and then fate hands them a third option: fail in a manner that's so bizarre that it's impressive.
+We're not talking, "Villain tries to shoot one of his mooks but misses."
+We're talking, "Villain tries to shoot a mook but misses and the shot ricochets off two walls, smashes the control panel of his Doomsday Machine, and lands in a structural support inches from the mook's head; breaking it, causing the whole base to come crashing down, and the mook is the only survivor."
 A failure so ludicrously, unexpectedly awesome that, despite its status as a failure, it manages also to be admirable for its uniqueness and irreproducibility.

 At its best, the trope can give the viewer a much needed jolt out of a sense of boredom, it can produce a laugh out of something you wouldn't think could, it can inspire a temporary sense of fate or dramatic justice.
 At its worst, it can become a Deus ex Machina, rescuing the writers from the fortress of logic they have enclosed themselves within with a Hand Wave of "luck".